hazim/OCproject3/README.md

 ## Buttons

 - [x] Animation effects accessible by clicking or hovering.
 - [x] Animation can only use CSS
-- [ ] When hovering, the background color of the main button should lighten slightly.
-- [ ] When hovering, the drop shadow should also be more visible.
 - [x] A heart-shaped Like button is present on the model to favour menu items.
 - [x] When the heart is clicked it should fill up gradually.
 The effect can appear on hovering on the desktop version, instead of clicking.